 All nonpublic information that we obtain is either collected because we are required by law to do so or because we think such information is necessary to administer your account(s) and serve your needs.
 We have described below the sources from which we obtain nonpublic information and the types of nonpublic information that we gather.

 - Applications and Other Forms.
 When you open an investment advisory or brokerage relationship with us or we provide a service to you, we collect information on your investor questionnaire and account opening forms that may be necessary to open your account and provide services to you.
 As well as your name, address and telephone number, we collect a variety of additional information including your social security number, age, income, net worth, investable assets, current investments and portfolio objectives.

-- Transactions.
-In the course of servicing and administering your account(s) or service(s), Brinker collects nonpublic information concerning your transactions.
+- In the course of servicing and administering your account(s) or service(s), Brinker Capital collects nonpublic information concerning your transactions.
 For example, as applicable, we gather and maintain information regarding your transactions, including securities bought and sold, balances, positions, transfers, and account history.

 - Third Parties.
 We may verify from outside sources information regarding your identity, income or assets.

-Protection of the Information That We Collect
+Protection of the Information that We Collect

 Brinker Capital values your trust and realizes that an important element in maintaining that trust is our ability to safeguard your personal information from unauthorized disclosure, even after your relationship with us ends.
 Below we describe how we protect the confidentiality and security of your information.

 - Restricted Access and Employee Training.
 Authorization to access your personal information is given only to those of our employees and agents who need to know such material in order to provide you with Brinker Capital’s products and services and those persons authorized by you to receive such information.
 Recipients of your information are required to safeguard your information and hold it in the strictest of confidence.
 Privacy policies and procedures are an integral part of our employee training program.